mcarifio/blog/src/git-server-over-ssh.md

 ## Debugging GIT

-What do you do if you don't get this kind of out or you can't even connect (sounds familiar)?
+What do you do if you don't get this kind of output or you can't even connect (sounds familiar)?
 You can ask git to show you what it's doing:

 ```bash
 $p GIT_SSH_COMMAND="ssh -vvv" GIT_TRACE=1 git clone git@${remote_host}:repos/smoketest.git